-Refraining from eating and drinking is an act of worship that is good for your soul
+Refraining from eating or drinking for a period of time is an act of spirituality and worship that is good for your soul.

 Many of us think of fasting as a spiritual duty to God, depriving ourselves of food and drink for a period of time in order to prove our love for Him.
 While long-suffering is a part of being human and certainly a part of being Christian, fasting should not be included when we think about “suffering for Christ.”

 On the contrary, fasting is less about what we’re giving up and much more about what we’re making room for.
 When we fast, we exchange what we need to survive for what we need to live—more of God.
 Here are five spiritual benefits of fasting:

 1) A soul cleansing.
 How often we forget that our bodies are the temple of the Lord—especially when deciding what to eat!
 Fasting is a great time to remember the spiritual connection we have to our physical bodies.
 Without the toxins we put in our bodies, we not only give our bodies a break from the digestive process, but we also allow our spirits to be detoxed.
 Fasting is a faith-move, an expectation we have that God will fill us with His Holy Spirit, just as He promised.
 But as Christ told His disciples, “[N]o one pours new wine into old wineskins.
 Otherwise, the wine will burst the skins, and both the wine and the wineskins will be ruined.
 No, they pour new wine into new wineskins."
 By fasting, we cleanse the soul and make it new so we can receive the Holy Spirit and become empowered to live for Christ in a new way.